Hagfish: Cardiac function, circulation, and fluid balance

 Hagfish are known to have one of the lowest blood pressures among the vertebrates.
-One of the most primitive types of fluid balance found is among these creatures, whenever a rise in extracellular fluid occurs, the blood pressure rises and this, in turn, is sensed by the kidney, which excretes excess fluid.
+One of the most primitive types of fluid balance found in animals is among these creatures; whenever a rise in extracellular fluid occurs, the blood pressure rises and this, in turn, is sensed by the kidney, which excretes excess fluid.
 They also have the highest blood volume to body mass of any chordate, with 17 ml of blood per 100 g of mass.

 The hagfish circulatory system has been of considerable interest to evolutionary biologists and present day readers of physiology.
-Some observers first believed that the hagfish heart was not innervated like jawed vertebrates.
-Further investigation revealed that the hagfish did have a true innervated heart.
-The hagfish circulatory system also consists of multiple accessory pumps throughout the body, which are considered auxiliary "hearts".
+Some observers first believed that the hagfish heart was not innervated (as the hearts of jawed vertebrates are), but further investigation revealed that the hagfish does have a true innervated heart.
+The hagfish circulatory system also includes multiple accessory pumps throughout the body, which are considered auxiliary "hearts".

 Hagfish are the only known vertebrates with osmoregulation isosmotic to their external environment.
-Renal function of the Hagfish remains poorly described.
-Hypothetically, they excrete ions in bile salts.
+Their renal function remains poorly described.
+There is a hypothesis that they excrete ions in bile salts.

 Musculoskeletal system

-Hagfish musculature differs from jawed vertebrates in that they do not have a horizontal septum nor vertical septum, junctions of connective tissue that separate the hypaxial musculature and epaxial musculature.
+Hagfish musculature differs from jawed vertebrates in that they have neither a horizontal septum nor a vertical septum, which in jawed vertebrates are junctions of connective tissue that separate the hypaxial musculature and epaxial musculature.
 They do, however, have true myomeres and myosepta like all vertebrates.
-The mechanics of their craniofacial muscles in feeding have been investigated, revealing advantages and disadvantages of the dental plate.
-In particular, hagfish muscles have increased force and gape size compared to similar-sized jawed vertebrates, but lack the speed amplification, suggesting that jaws are faster acting.
+The mechanics of their craniofacial muscles in feeding have been investigated, revealing advantages and disadvantages of their dental plate.
+In particular, hagfish muscles have increased force and gape size compared to similar-sized jawed vertebrates, but lack the speed amplification given by jawed vertebrates' muscles, suggesting that jaws are faster acting than hagfish dental plates.